pnnv/notes/Networking/LAN (Basics).md

 #### Subnetting
 Subnetting is the term given to splitting up a network into smaller, minature networks withing itself.
 - Networks need to know the address to send the data to hte correct location.
 Network administrators use subnetting to categorise and assign specific parts of a network to reflect this.
 - It is achieved by splitting up the number of hosts that can fit within the network, represented by a number called a subnet mask.

+As the IP addresses are made up of four sections called octets.
+The same goes for a subnet mask which is also represented as number of 4 bytes (32 bits), ranging from 0 to 255 (0-255)

 Subnets use IP addresses in 3 different ways:
 - Identify the network address